 Students are encouraged and expected to speak Irish as much as possible in and out of the classroom.
-Second year students have opportunities to partake in Irish speaking activities such as the ciorcal cainte and Irish debating.
-We also highly recommend that students attend an Irish language course in the Gaeltacht.
+We encourage students to attend an Irish summer school.
 Students will be acknowledged for their extracurricular Irish efforts in their Junior Cycle Profile of Achievement (JCPA).
 Beatha teanga í a labhairt.